Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 5

-Odin is a highly suppressive machine gun in Valorant.
+Odin is a highly suppressive machine gun in Valorant and the second most expensive weapon in the game.
 It has a large magazine capacity and high wall penetration, which is catastrophic when paired with initiator agents such as Fade and Sova.
-This is mostly done in Ascent where we often see players fall victim to this tactic.
+This is mostly done on Ascent where we often see players fall victim to this wall-bang tactic.
 Odin is also great for holding sites after planting the spike.
 But it doesn’t hold a candle to a Vandal or Phantom player at medium ranges.
 You’re also vulnerable against sniper fire unless you’re taking precautions to flank your foes.

 • Penetration: Low